craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 ### Tools
 #### Equipment
 ##### Spell Smoke Incense (Bane, Arcane)
-When set aflame, the Spell Smoke Incense produce a smoke with magical-dissociative properties.
-Spell Smoke Incense are typically bundled into 8 sticks before they are sold as a set.

-*Witchweed* is the typical choice for production of Bane Essence. *Polypore* is the typical choice for production of Arcana Essence.
-A cup of Essence will coat 8 sticks.

-Production of a bundle of Spell Smoke Incense costs 2sp, and can be sold for 3-5sp.

 ##### Miner's Savior
 ##### Alchemical Explosive
 ##### Alchemical Thermite
 ##### Bag of Holding, Grade 3